kataras/build-a-better-web-together/configuration.md

 ```

-Below you will find a list of the config structs
+Below you will find a list of the config structs.

 ## Search [All Configs](https://github.com/kataras/iris/tree/master/config)
 ```go